scds/intro-regex/lessons/lesson1.md

 ## Character Sets and Ranges

 You can also create your own character sets for which characters to match using square brackets.
+Do not separate these characters by spaces or commas, otherwise the RegEx will also search for all occurrences of " " and "," as well.

 <img src="../assets/img/basic10.png" width="100%" style="border: 2px solid #000;">

 If you want to match several characters sequentially, you can use a character range instead.
 The range `a-d` searches for the letters a, b, c, and d.
-The range `a-z` similarly for every **lowercase** letter from a to z.
+The range `a-z` similarly searches for every **lowercase** letter from a to z.

 <img src="../assets/img/basic11.png" width="100%" style="border: 2px solid #000;">

-By adding a caret symbol (^) at the start of your character set, the search will look for any character *except* the characters in the set.
+By adding a caret symbol (^) at the start of your character set, the search will look for any character that is **not** in the set.
+This example below searches for all characters that are not a, b, c, or d.

 <img src="../assets/img/basic12.png" width="100%" style="border: 2px solid #000;">

 <!-- Summarize your learning objectives here.
 It acts as a reminder to the learner about what they just learned, as well as a checklist for you to make sure you covered everything you wished to cover. -->
 ## Key Points / Summary

-- Remind the student about what they just learned.
-- You can also note down any key information to keep in mind.
+- You can use RegEx as a basic text search tool if you're just looking of words.
+- Metacharacters can help you create more advanced queries.
+- Character sets and ranges can help you look for ranges of characters without having to specify each character seperately.